giellalt/lang-olo/olo.md

 ## src-fst-morphology-affixes-nouns.lexc.md

 ## Noun inflection
-Livvi nouns inflect in cases.
+Livvi Karelian nouns inflect in cases.
 Vowel harmony involves front and back
 Gradation does not affect all consonants, therefore there are three values: Yes, No and NA (not applicable)